leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/tools/tool_settings.rst

 If the exact spot where a vertex is moved contains more than one vertex, then the merge will be performed between the moved vertex and one of those.

-Auto Merge
-   Enables the Auto Merge feature.

 Split Edges & Faces
    Detects the intersection of each transformed edge, creating a new vertex in place and sectioning the edge and the face if any.

 Threshold
    Defines the maximum distance between vertices that are merged by the *Auto Merge*.